dirkwhoffmann/vAmigaTS/CPU/mmu/README.md

 #### translate1

-This test checks the 68030 MMU.
-It enables the MMU with a simple 1:1 mapping.
+This test checks the 68030 MMU with a very simple page table.
+It maps range $Axxxxx to $Dxxxxx and utilizes a 1:1 mapping for all other regions.
+After enabling the MMU, the test modifies the background color by accessing the color register via the $Axxxxx mirror space.
+If the MMU works as expected, the background color appears green.

-#### translate2
+#### translate2, translate3

-This test checks the 68030 MMU.
-It maps range $1xxxxxxxxxx to $0xxxxxxxxxx.
-If the mapping succeeds, green bars appear.
+Similar to translate1 with more sophisticated table structures.

 Dirk Hoffmann, 2022